tenfyzhong/n8n-free/README.md

 2. In your forked GitHub repository, go to **Settings > Secrets and variables > Actions**.
 3. Create a new secret named `HF_TOKEN` and paste your Hugging Face token.

+### 5. Health Checks

+You can configure a crontab to run the `healthcheck-rebuild.sh` to perform a health check of the n8n instance.
+It will try to make a commit to make it rebuild the n8n instance.
+You shoule pass the environment variables `HF_REPO`, `N8N_HOST`, `TG_TOKEN`(optional) to the script.

 ## How It Works

 This project uses GitHub Actions to automate maintenance and updates.